splootyb/doodooengine_api/README.md

-# why are you here this is useless for you
+# why are you here this? is useless for you lol

 the only reason that this is public is because i'm lazy lol